Hollis Frampton: Film

-After Zorns Lemma, he made the Hapax Legomena films, a series of seven films of which (nostalgia) is the most well known.
+After Zorns Lemma, he made the Hapax Legomena films, a series of seven films, of which (nostalgia) is the most well known.
 Several of these films explored the relation between sound and cinema, an area often disregarded in American avant-garde film, by demonstrating a disjointed relationship between the two.
 Poetic Justice explores a "cinema of the mind", wherein the film takes place in the viewers' imagination(s) as they read title cards.
 An extremely rare artist book edition of Poetic Justice was printed by the Visual Studies Workshop.
 His final major film project was a monumental project called Magellan, named after the explorer who first circumnavigated the world.
 Magellan was intended to be shown as a calendrical cycle, one film for each day of the year.
-One film from the cycle, Magellan: Drafts and Fragments, is exemplary of Frampton's ambition to create a personal "meta-history" of film; in Drafts and fragments, he remade the cinema of the Lumieres in 51 1-minute films.
+One film from the cycle, Magellan: Drafts and Fragments, is exemplary of Frampton's ambition to create a personal "meta-history" of film; in Drafts and Fragments, he remade the cinema of the Lumieres in 51 1-minute films.

 The last few years of his life, Frampton taught at SUNY Buffalo, writing, working on Magellan and ongoing photographic projects with fellow artist and wife Marion Faller, and investigating the relationship between computers and art.
 He did some initial work with video and sound reproducing with an IMSAI 8080 computer.

+According to Harvard Film Archive, the subsequent activities of Hollis Frampton extended from structural films to video art and computer-generated, computer-controlled, and computer-processed imagery, audio and text.
+The same is confirmed by their description of the collection, which also mentions Frampton's creation of programming software at an early stage of computer art development.